 [(c)] (b) For the purposes of Life Safety Code enforcement the program is considered an existing facility if it has been in continuous use as an assisted living program.

-(3) The Department shall issue a new license on approval of:
+(3) The Department shall issue a new license on approval of a change in:

 (a) [A change in licensure] Licensure capacity;

-(b) A change in the name of the licensee; or
+(b) [A change in the] The name of the licensee;

 (c) [A change in the] The name under which the program is doing business; or

-(d) A change in the level of care provided.
+(d) [A change in the] The level of care provided.

 (4) The licensee shall return its original license to the Department by certified mail.

-B. Voluntary Closure or Change of [Assisted Living] Program Ownership or Location.
+B. Voluntary Closure or Change of Assisted Living Program Ownership or Location.

 (1) A licensee shall notify the Department in writing [at least 45 days] in advance of any intention to: